 Michael B. Jordan

 Along the way he also auditioned for commercials and TV shows.
 His first break came when he landed a small role on the Bill Cosby sitcom, Cosby.
-Other minor parts followed and in 1999 he made an appearance in The Sopranos.
+Other minor parts followed, and in 1999 he made an appearance in The Sopranos.

-Jordan’s time on the landmark show lasted just a season, but his riveting portrayal of the caring, soft-spoken Wallace, ended his struggles to find consistent television and film work.
+Jordan’s time on the landmark show lasted just a season, but his riveting portrayal of the caring, soft-spoken Wallace ended his struggles to find consistent television and film work.

-In 2003 he was tapped as a regular cast member on the soap opera, All My Children.
-During his three-year stint on the show Jordan netted three NAACP Image Awards for Outstanding Actor in a Daytime Drama Series.
+In 2003 he was tapped as a regular cast member on the soap opera All My Children.
+During his three-year stint on the show, Jordan netted three NAACP Image Awards for Outstanding Actor in a Daytime Drama Series.
 He also earned a Soap Opera Digest Award nomination for Favorite Teen.

-After leaving the soap in 2006 Jordan stayed busy.
-He landed a role in the indie film, Blackout (2007), and made appearances in a host of television shows, including Law & Order: Criminal Intent, CSI, and Cold Case among others.
+After leaving the soap in 2006, Jordan stayed busy.
+He landed a role in the indie film Blackout (2007), and made appearances in a host of television shows, including Law & Order: Criminal Intent, CSI, and Cold Case, among others.

-His film work has also included roles in Red Tails (2012), The Chronicle (2012), That Awkward Moment (2014), and as The Human Torch in Fantastic Four (2015).
+His film work has also included roles in Red Tails (2012), The Chronicle (2012), That Awkward Moment (2014) and as the Human Torch in the widely panned Fantastic Four (2015).

-In 2015, Jordan teamed up again with director Ryan Coogler for the newest incarnation of the Rocky franchise, Creed.
-Jordan plays aspiring fighter, Adonis Johnson, the unknown son of Rocky’s late rival and friend, Apollo Creed.
+In late 2015, Jordan teamed up again with director Ryan Coogler for the newest incarnation of the Rocky franchise, Creed.
+Jordan plays aspiring fighter Adonis Johnson, the unknown son of Rocky’s late rival and friend, Apollo Creed.
 For the film, Jordan, an accomplished high school athlete, trained vigorously.
 He spent more than a year preparing for the role, training with boxers and embarking on a strict diet.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!